Clarissa Brown

 Fall 2025 Cohort

 Mia Pyle is an undergraduate at the University of Wisconsin-Madison, majoring in History and English, with certificates in Medieval and European Studies.
-In her free time, you can find her playing tunes with the Badger Marching Band.Â
+In her free time, you can find her playing tunes with the Badger Marching Band.
+As an intern Mia researched life in the Upper South during the early nineteenth century for her story, which recovers the life of an enslaved man named Robert Thomas.Â

 Jennifer Santos